Backyard before custom pool construction in Thousand Oaks

 HOA and access

-Lake Sherwood and North Ranch projects may include HOA and hillside requirements This matters for remodel staging, resurfacing drain-downs, equipment-pad access, and full backyard work.
+Lake Sherwood and North Ranch projects may include HOA and hillside requirements That drives how we stage remodels, drain for resurfacing, reach the equipment pad, or run a full backyard job.

 03